geosolutions-it/charts/geoserver/latest/JDBCConfig_readme.md

 ]'
 ```

-4. Wait for pods to recreate, reinitialise, let this GeoServer run, monitor the logs and wait for import to complete.
+4. At this point, geoserver pod will restart and the jdbcstore import to the DB will take place.
+Monitor the logs and wait for the process to complete.
+You can check the DB and see if "objects" and "resources" relations are created in the public namespace.

 ```sh
 kubectl logs -f statefulsets/geoserver